menuclose

 Trading platforms and tools

-For trading platforms and tools, ForexBrokers.com rates Capital.com at 4.5 stars (ranked #10 of 63) and Trading 212 at 4 stars (ranked #20 of 63).
-If you want MT4 or a Windows desktop platform, Capital.com is the better fit.
-If you prefer a streamlined, browser-based experience with a proprietary platform, Trading 212 is a solid pick.
-In both cases, the free demo account helps you practice before committing real funds.
+For trading platforms and tools, ForexBrokers.com rates Capital.com 4.5/5 stars and ranks it #10 out of 63 brokers, while Trading 212 earns 4/5 stars and ranks #20.
+If you need MT4 and a downloadable Windows platform, Capital.com is the stronger choice; if you prefer a simple browser-based setup with a demo account, Trading 212 fits the bill.

 Feature Capital.com logoCapital.com